 Free plan available for up to five users; paid plans start at $9/user/month.

-7. Paymo – Best time and project tracking software
+7. Paymo – Best time tracking software for project management

 If what your business needs most is a single tool you can use to manage projects and track time, Paymo might be just the thing.
 It comes with all of the project management features you’d expect — Gantt charts, Kanban boards, to-do lists, and task calendars — as well as time-tracking, team scheduling, and timesheets.